ydayagi/serverless-workflow-examples/escalation-eda/escalation-swf/README.md

 [SonataFlow](https://sonataflow.org/serverlessworkflow/latest/index.html)
 and built on Event Driven Architecture (EDA).

-**Note**: current

-The initial implementation of the `Ticketing Service` is using Atlassian JIRA.
+The initial implementation of the `Ticketing Service` is using [Atlassian JIRA](https://www.atlassian.com/software/jira).

-Email service is using [MailTrap Send email API](https://api-docs.mailtrap.io/docs/mailtrap-api-docs/bcf61cdc1547e-send-email-early-access) API
+Email service is using [MailTrap Send email API](https://api-docs.mailtrap.io/docs/mailtrap-api-docs/bcf61cdc1547e-send-email-early-access).

-## Prerequisite
+## Prerequisites
 * Access to a Jira server (URL, user and [API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/))
-* Access to an OpenShift cluster with `admin` Role
+* [in-cluster deployment only] Access to an OpenShift cluster with `admin` Role
 * An account to [MailTrap](https://mailtrap.io/home) with a [testing Inbox](https://mailtrap.io/inboxes) and an [API token](https://mailtrap.io/api-tokens)

 ## Escalation flow
 The main escalation workflow is defined by the [ticketEscalation](./src/main/resources/ticketEscalation.sw.yaml) model:
-* Create a ticket using the configured `Ticketing Service` model
+* Create a ticket using the configured `Ticketing Service` subflow
 * Wait until the `approvalEvent` is received
   * If the waiting time exceeds the configured timeout, the error with `code: TimedOut` is handled to run the `Escalate` state which sends the warning email to the escalation manager
   * To ensure that an event coming during the escalation state is not lost, the `GetTicket` and `CheckTicketState` states are executed before returning to the waiting state
-* Only when the event is received the workflow is transisioned to the final state `CreateK8sNamespace`
+* Only when the event is received or the current status is `Approved` the workflow is transisioned to the final state `CreateK8sNamespace`

 ![SWF VIZ](./src/main/resources/ticketEscalation.svg)

 The generalized implementation delegates all the `Ticketing Service` requests (e.g., `CreateTicket` and `GetTicket`) to a subflow whose requirements are:
 * The `id` must be `ticketingService`
 * It must be packaged together with the main workflow
-* The workflow data input must comply with the schema defined in [specs/subflow-input-schema.json](./src/main/resources/specs/subflow-input-schema.json), e.g.:
-  * The subflow accepts a generic request with a `type` field that defines the kind of requests, as in:
+* The workflow data input must comply with the schema defined in [specs/subflow-input-schema.json](./src/main/resources/specs/subflow-input-schema.json), e.g. the subflow accepts a generic request with a `type` field that defines the kind of requests and returns a well-defined response:
 ```yaml
 # Create request
 request: